Factbox: Who's who in the great EU jobs hunt

-BRUSSELS (Reuters) - Next week’s European Parliament election will usher in a major reshuffle of top jobs in EU institutions.
+BRUSSELS (Reuters) - This weekend’s European Parliament election will usher in a major reshuffle of top jobs in EU institutions.

-These include presidents of the three political bodies - the executive European Commission (currently Jean-Claude Juncker), the Council of national leaders (Donald Tusk) and Parliament (Antonio Tajani) - and the European Central Bank (Mario Draghi) plus the EU’s foreign policy chief (Federica Mogherini).
+These include presidents of the three political bodies — the executive European Commission (currently Jean-Claude Juncker), the Council of national leaders (Donald Tusk) and the European Parliament (Antonio Tajani) — plus the European Central Bank (Mario Draghi) and the EU’s foreign policy chief (Federica Mogherini).

-National leaders meet on May 28 to haggle and prepare to bargain with EU lawmakers (MEPs).
-Any deals must balance the interests of: states and Parliament; key member states; big countries and small; Europe’s north, south, east and west; and pan-EU political parties, right, left and center.
+National leaders meet on Tuesday to haggle and prepare to bargain with EU lawmakers (MEPs).
+Any deals must balance the interests of: states and Parliament; key states; big countries and small; Europe’s north, south, east and west; men and women; and pan-EU political parties, right, left and center.

 Who gets what is anyone’s guess at this stage but these are some of the names in the mix for the Brussels political posts: